-Key Responsibilities:

-- Assists the Board in establishing compensation policies for our executive officers and the Board, including approving employment agreements or arrangements with executive officers. - Reviews and approves individual and overall corporate goals and objectives related to executive compensation; evaluates executive performance in light of those goals and objectives; and determines executive compensation levels based on this evaluation, including as it relates to our CEO. - Annually assesses-together with its independent compensation consultant and management-the factors and criteria underlying our compensation plans for all employees to determine whether any elements create an inappropriate level of risk, as well as methods to mitigate any identified potential risks.
-This includes considering, among other things: - whether each plan provides for an overachievement mechanism or cap on performance incentive award opportunity; - the existence of discretionary authority; - whether payouts are linked to overall Company goals; - the timing of prospective payments; - the inclusion of certain windfall or "claw back" provisions; - the contribution of the awards to a participant's total mix of compensation; and - any risk-mitigating factors. - Administers our equity incentive plans, approving any proposed amendments or modifications. - Reviews our compensation programs. - Oversees our stock ownership guidelines. - Regularly reviews executive compensation market trends, recommending changes to programs or processes accordingly. - Reviews Compensation Committee reports for inclusion in appropriate regulatory filings.
+Members: Key Responsibilities: Samme L. Thompson (Chair) Gustavo Lara Cantu Raymond P. Dolan Assists the Board in establishing compensation policies for our executive officers and the Board, including approving employment agreements or arrangements with executive officers.
+Meetings in 2017: 6 Reviews and approves individual and overall corporate goals and objectives related to executive compensation; evaluates executive performance in light of those goals and objectives; and determines executive compensation levels based on this evaluation, including as it relates to our CEO.
+Annually assesses-together with its independent compensation consultant and management-th factors and criteria underlying our compensation plans for all employees to determine whether any elements create an inappropriate level of risk, as well as methods to mitigate any identified potent risks.
+This includes considering, among other things: whether each plan provides for an overachievement mechanism or cap on performance incentive award opportunity; the existence of discretionary authority; whether payouts are linked to overall Company goals; the timing of prospective payments; the inclusion of certain windfall or "claw back" provisions; the contribution of the awards to a participant's total mix of compensation; and any risk-mitigating factors. • Administers our equity incentive plans, approving any proposed amendments or modifications.
+Reviews our compensation programs.
+Oversees our stock ownership guidelines.
+Regularly reviews executive compensation market trends, recommending changes to programs or processes accordingly.
+Reviews Compensation Committee reports for inclusion in appropriate regulatory filings.